csswizardry/csswizardry.github.com/_posts/2017-02-12-base64-encoding-and-performance.md

   (e.g. Gzip).
 This increase in filesize delays rendering, because it’s happening to a render-blocking resource.
-* Base64 encoding also forces non-critical assets onto the critical path. (e.g images, fonts) This means that—in this particular case—instead of needing to download 68K of CSS before we can begin rendering the page, we need to download over 3.4× that amount.
+* Base64 encoding also forces non-critical assets onto the critical path. (e.g images, fonts) This means that — in this particular case — instead of needing to download 68K of CSS before we can begin rendering the page, we need to download over 3.4× that amount.
 We’re just keeping the user waiting for assets that they originally would have never needed to wait for!